 Clinical trials typically test a cancer drug for a particular cancer type and have a list of criteria for participation that fits the target population of the research.
 This is called eligibility criteria.
 Some of the factors that may affect eligibility include:

-Ideally, participants in the research study should adequately represent all people who have a specific cancer to assess how well or poorly a drug will perform in the general population.
+Ideally, participants in a research study should represent all people with the type of cancer being studied.
+This helps doctors predict how well or how poorly a drug will work for most people with this type of cancer.
 However, these trials often fall short of this goal.

 To be more transparent, the